machinafi/sdk/src/contracts/grid/README.md

-# Auto-Compounding Two-Way Grid Order Contract (ERG & TOKEN)
+# Auto-Compounding Two-Way Grid Order Contracts

 ## Overview

-This is an auto-compounding two-way grid order contract for ERG and TOKEN.
-The contract allows users to create grid orders for simultaneously buying and selling tokens at predefined prices.
+These are auto-compounding two-way grid order contracts for ERG to TOKEN (`E2T`) and TOKEN to TOKEN (`T2T`).
+The contracts allow users to create grid orders for simultaneously buying and selling tokens at predefined prices.

 ## Key Features